belbert/VCVTB/README.md

 # VCVTB
 Welcome to the github repository of VCVTB, The Ventilation Controls Virtual Test Bed

-VCVTB is an opensource EnergyPlus 8.8.0 based virtual test bed for the accelerated modelling, testing and comparing of single and mixed mode ventilation systems and their control strategies.
+VCVTB is an opensource EnergyPlus version 8 based virtual test bed for the accelerated modelling, testing and comparing of single and mixed mode ventilation systems and their control strategies.
 It originated from the doctoral research of ir.arch.
 Bert Belmans under the supervision of prof.dr.ir.arch Filip Descamps.

 Until now, VCVTB v.1.0.0 is made available in this repository "as it is".
 Comments, paths and files will be updated and translated in English on a dropwise basis.